 IMPs (Inclusive Music Projects)

-Year-round fun, inclusive music activities for disabled and non-disabled children and young people aged 5 – 25.
-The IMPs programme includes weekly sessions during term time, holiday activities, and an apprentice training programme.
+Year-round fun, inclusive music activities for disabled and non-disabled children and young people.
+The IMPs programme includes after school clubs for under-11s, weekly sessions during term time for 11 - 25 year-olds, holiday activities, and an apprentice training programme.
 We also deliver outreach workshops in schools, youth groups and other community settings, co-led by our IMPs apprentices.

 iMUSE provides a relaxing and creative space for you to explore.
 It uses relaxation, sound, and visuals to help reduce stress, anxiety and improve your mood and enhance communication. iMUSE has been shown to be of benefit to adults with complex needs, older people and people with mental health issues.